Antonio Padovan

-Antonio Padovan is an Italian-born film director, producer, screenwriter, and video artist who lives in New York City, known for his short films Socks and Cakes (2010), Jack Attack (2013), Eveless (2016), and his first feature, The Last Prosecco (2017).
+Antonio Padovan is an Italian-born film director, producer, screenwriter, and video artist who lives in Treviso, known for his short films Socks and Cakes (2010), Jack Attack (2013), Eveless (2016), his first feature, The Last Prosecco (2017), Il Grande Passo (2019) and Come Fratelli (2025).
 His video Japan, Beyond (2012) won the first prize at the Stand for Japan Awards, while Jack Attack was selected by more than fifty international film festivals and won dozens of awards and other honors.
 He was born and raised in the Veneto region, near Venice, but has called New York's West Village home since 2007, and is the co-founder of the Greenwich Village Film Festival.

 Early life and education

-Antonio Padovan was born in 1987, in Conegliano, where he also grew up.
+Antonio Padovan was born in 1985, in Conegliano, where he also grew up.
 From a very young age, Padovan had a love for the cinema.
 He was a teenager on September 11, 2001, which left a very deep impression on him, ultimately precipitating his move to New York City, though he was not conscious of the connection at the time.

 Padovan obtained a surveyor's diploma before attending a three-year course at the Italian School of Design in Padua.
 During the last months of the course he sent his portfolio to a number of studios in Italy and abroad, but responded only to Bam Design, an architectural firm in SoHo, New York, who offered him an internship, requiring him to leave immediately for New York.
 Padovan moved to New York without any real plan, driven only by a desire to live there, which years later he realized was connected to the impression made on him in his youth.